mpaperno/MSFSTouchPortalPlugin/README.md

 ---
 ## Installation

 Note: As with all plugins, this requires the Touch Portal Pro (paid) version to function.
-Use the latest available Touch Portal version for best results.

 1. Get the latest release of this plugin(s) you want to install from the  [Releases](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases) page.
 2. The plugins are distributed and installed as a standard Touch Portal `.tpp` plugin files.
 If you know how to import a plugin, just do that and skip to step 4.